GraphQL is a data query language developed by Facebook, designed to make APIs faster, more flexible, and more developer-friendly.

 }

-• Over fetching problem: If we just need the ability to show the country name and capital, we don't need to fetch any other information. but when we call the API, we need to get all the data from all the countries. as the amount of data grows, the amount of traffic increases, which can lead to performance degradation.
+- Over fetching problem: If we only need to show the country name and capital, we don't need to fetch other information.
+However, when we call the API, we receive all data for all countries.
+As the amount of data increases, the amount of traffic increases, which can lead to performance degradation.

-• Under fetching problem: It takes two API calls to show country details. therefore, showing countries and their details together requires multiple API calls.
+- Under fetching problem: To show detailed country information, two API calls are needed.
+Therefore, to show countries and their detailed information together, multiple API calls are required.

-you can solve the REST API issues listed above with GraphQL as follows.
+The problems of REST API listed above can be solved with GraphQL as follows:

-• clients can request only the data they need. clients can specify the structure of the data they need, reducing unnecessary data transfer and increasing network efficiency.
+- Clients can request only the data they need.
+The client can specify the structure of the needed data, reducing unnecessary data transmission and increasing network efficiency.

 query {